leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 No, each GPU can only access its own memory.

 What renders faster, Nvidia or AMD, CUDA, Optix or OpenCL?
 ----------------------------------------------------------

 This varies depending on the hardware used.
 Different technologies also have different compute times depending on the scene tested.
-For the most up to date information on the performance of differerent devices, browse the `Blender Opendata <https://opendata.blender.org/>`__ resource.
+For the most up to date information on the performance of different devices, browse the `Blender Open Data <https://opendata.blender.org/>`__ resource.

 Error Messages